 Swift, Adam.
 2001.
 Political Philosophy: A Beginner’s Guide for Students and Politicians.
 Cambridge: Polity.

-A highly educated populace does not provide the great economic bounties the supporters of free university education propound.
 Countries need educated people, including a certain amount of university graduates, but the idea proposed, that everyone having a degree would benefit society economically, is unfounded.
-There is no economic benefit when people with degrees are doing jobs that do not require university education, and represents a substantial misallocation of resources on the part of the state.
-As to developing future leaders, those who are gifted or particularly driven can still rise to the top, even if university is not free, as scholarships tend to be mostly aimed at such individuals.
-Surely, society does not benefit at all from university being free.
+There is no economic benefit when people with degrees are doing jobs that do not require university education, and represents a substantial misallocation of resources on the part of the state.4 As to developing future leaders, those who are gifted or particularly driven can still rise to the top, even if university is not free, as scholarships tend to be mostly aimed at such individuals.

 There is no fundamental right to a university education; it is a service, and people should pay for it, not freeload on the taxpayer.
 Rights exist to provide people with the necessities of life.
 Some people may never have the “opportunity”, ie. wealth, to visit Hawai’i, yet that is not unfair and the state should not be expected to fund every citizen’s tropical vacation.
 Yet even in the presence of fees, access to scholarships and loans make it possible for people from disadvantaged economic backgrounds to find their way into university.
-In this way there is a degree of equality of opportunity in so far as those who are able are afforded the opportunities financial incapacity would deny them.
-If people want to take advantage of the networking opportunities available in university and the employment benefits available to graduates, then they may pay for it.
+In this way the state can provide equality of opportunity while the wealthier pay.

-University fees, in countries where they are implemented, are usually quite high.
-When fees are put in place in countries, many people find it extremely difficult to find the funds to pay for it, leading many people, and even most in some countries, to seek school loans.
-In the United States, for example, obtaining loans for university is the norm.
-These loans can weigh heavily on the minds of university students, and put inordinate amounts of pressure to perform well.
-This pressure can lead to students dropping out.
-This is quite understandable when one considers the degree of pressure a young person would feel if his school loan was collateralized against his family home.
-The pressure does not end when an individual graduates, since he must then begin to pay off the debts accrued while in university.
-This can lead to individuals taking jobs to which they are not necessarily best suited in order to get started on debt repayment immediately.
-Even still, repayment of loans can take many years, even decades, leaving individuals under the thumb of creditors for much of their working lives.
-With free university education, everyone can go to college without crushing debt burden, can study what they wish, and can leave with a qualification and no onerous debt obligations.
-Such a situation is certainly desirable, for it is better for citizens to be able to gain the career opportunities of a university education without being subjected to the torments of crushing debt.
+University fees are usually quite high.
+When fees are put in place in countries, many people find it extremely difficult to find the funds to pay for it, leading many people to seek school loans.
+In the United States, obtaining loans for university is the norm.
+These loans can put pressure on students to perform well.
+But can lead to students dropping out.
+Debt encourages individuals to take jobs for which they are not necessarily best suited in order to get started on debt repayment immediately after leaving higher education.
+Furthermore, repayment of loans can take many years, leaving individuals with debt worries for much of their working lives.
+With free university education everyone can go to college without crushing debt burden allowing them to study what they wish.

 Kane, Thomas.
 1999.
 The Price of Admission: Rethinking How Americans Pay for College.
 Washington, DC: Brookings Institution Press.